StayGoldCrypto/TREAL/README.md

    [TREAL - P1](P1/polkadot-varanetwork-mini-wallet-dapp)

 ## Project 2: Minimal Property Management DApp for Investors (Q4 2024)
-The Minimal Wallet DApp is designed to provide users with a simple and secure way to manage their TREAL tokens on the Vara Network.
+The Minimal Wallet DApp is designed for users to provide clarity and assure security by administrating their TREAL tokens on the Vara Network.
 Key features include:
 - **Account Management**: CRUD Properties, Create and manage property portfolio for TREAL investors.
 - **Token Transactions**: Stake TREAL Tokens on specific property.
 - **Integration**: Seamless connection with the Vara Network and Gear Protocol.